-Priced at Rs 12.90 lakh (ex-showroom New Delhi), the new Honda Africa Twin DCT is available only in Victory Red colour.
+Priced at Rs 13.06 lakh (ex-showroom, Delhi), the Honda Africa Twin DCT is available only in Victory Red shade.

 The Honda Africa Twin will be powered by a 998cc, 4-stoke, liquid-cooled Parallel Twin engine with a Unicam and 270-degree crankshaft.